The Hon. Bill Johnston, Minister for Mines and Petroleum, Commerce and Industrial Relations, Electoral Affairs, Asian Engagement, Western Australia

 Craig Wooldridge, A/Executive Director – Integrated Transport Planning, Department of Transport, WA

-Drone Data Collection/Analytics and their Impact on Infrastructure Maintenance and Agriculture
+Data Collection/Analytics and their Impact on Infrastructure Planning and Maintenance

 Cameron Edwards, Director, Infrastructure Economics